 Submitting work for consideration:

-Artists should send 10 to 15 images, include title, materials & size with each piece.
+Artists should send 10 to 15 current images, include title, materials & size with each piece.
+Your guideline as to what your pricing to the public for should also be included.

 Email submissions should be sent to: